 Located in a separate building located near Queen’s Beach, the spa boasts four treatment rooms, as well as a variety of excellent treatments, hydrotherapies, plunge pools, and steam showers.
 Treatments also available in-room.
 The spa draws from Montenegro’s more than 650 recognized medical species of herbs and a centuries-old tradition of wild harvesting.
 Treatments in the nearly 1,600-square-metre spa follow a holistic, personalized approach, incorporating movement, relaxation, therapies and nutrition.Kyle Seltzer

 There are three perfectly situated, and articulately designed menus, showcasing American, European, and Montenegrin fare complete with impeccable presentation, and service to match.
 Arva (Italian inspired Aman concept), Piazza (center of the island), Loggia (in front of Villa Milocer) and Queen’s Grill at the Queen’s Beach are all at guests’ fingertips.Kyle Seltzer

-Located in the centre of Montenegro’s Adriatic coastline, Aman Sveti Stefan’s Villa Milocer is the ideal base for travelers wishing to explore the natural and historic wonders of this fascinating country, or to simply enjoy the pleasures of sun, sea and sand.
+Located in the centre of Montenegro’s Adriatic coastline, Aman Sveti Stefan’s Villa Milocer is the ideal base for travelers wishing to explore the natural and historic wonders of this fascinating country, or to simply enjoy the pleasures of sun, sea and sand on the three beaches on property.
 Multi-generational travel, solo travelers or families; everybody is welcome and will enjoy in their own way.

-Set next to Queen's Beach on an island linked by a causeway, this seasonal, high-end, village-style resort with a separate mainland villa is 2 km from Praskvica Monastery and 11 km from Budva Old Town.
+Set next to Queen's Beach on an island linked by a causeway, this seasonal (though the island is open year-round), high-end, village-style resort with a separate mainland villa is 2 km from Praskvica Monastery and 11 km from Budva Old Town.

 Connect with an agent to plan your next trip.